hs-duesseldorf/se2rest/README.md

 ### 2.1.2.
 Install XAMPP via docker image

 A very comfortable way of setting up a XAMPP installation is via a docker container.
-In Ubuntu the installation of Docker is very simple, in Windows you need to have either Windows 10 Enterprise, Pro or Education installed, Windows Home is not enough.
-If you do so, you can install Docker via this official Docker Tutorial: https://docs.docker.com/docker-for-windows/install/
+In Ubuntu the installation of Docker is very simple, in Windows you need to have either Windows 10 Enterprise, Pro or Education installed (Windows Home is not enough) and install Docker Desktop.

-#### Install Docker and set up the  XAMPP container in Ubuntu
+#### 2.1.2.1 Install Docker and set up the  XAMPP container in Ubuntu

 - Open a terminal with CTRL + ALT + T and insert the following commands successively :
     ```bash